 I wrote about taking control of my second pregnancy very early on, but as my due date approaches my head is now focused on the impending birth.

 I am tackling the issue by filling my head with information because knowledge is power.
 I’m learning more about how my body works, what it does and why.
-I am researching pain relief options and what the side effects are and whether they can slow down labour or pass through the placenta to the baby.
+I’m researching pain relief options.
+I know what the side effects are and whether they can slow down labour or pass through the placenta to the baby.

-I am sitting with my midwife and letting the tears roll down my cheeks as I explain how I HAVE to be in control, even of things go wrong I NEED the information and the facts, no matter how frightening they sound.
+I’m sitting with my midwife and letting the tears roll down my cheeks as I explain how I HAVE to be in control.
+Even if things go wrong I NEED the information and the facts, no matter how frightening they sound.
 I need a plan in place for everything so I know that what is happening to me is MY choice, and I consent.
-I am very determined not to have any medical intervention this time but I know that sometimes things are beyond our control, so it is important to me to have a comprehensive plan in place for a variety of outcomes.
-I am going to meet with the midwives at the hospital midwife led unit to write up a formal plan that can be communicated with the team ahead of time so they don’t accidentally repeat the mistakes from last time.
+I’m very determined not to have any unnecessary medical intervention this time.
+Sometimes things are beyond our control, so it is important to me to have a comprehensive plan in place for a variety of outcomes.
+I’m going to meet with the midwives at the hospital midwife led unit to write up a formal plan.
+My plan can be communicated with the team ahead of time so they don’t accidentally repeat mistakes.

 Honestly, I am not even scared anymore.
+I have prepared so much, and I feel at peace with the choices I have made.
+My birth trauma has become an unlikely companion, steadying me for what’s ahead.
+Things are changeable, as they always are, but I have the knowledge I need to make changes to my plans if I need to.
 I still get emotional about last time but all that does is fuel my determination to have a better outcome this time.
 I’ve found the process so far to be very therapeutic and I feel like I have made steps to recover.
 Keep an eye out in the next few weeks for my birth story!